telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 - **Release notes** - Opens a screen that lists the Fiddler Everywhere release notes.

-- **Check for Updates** - The **Check For Updates** option contacts a web service to determine whether this is the latest version of Fiddler.
+- **Check for Updates** - The **Check for Updates** option contacts a web service to determine whether this is the latest version of Fiddler.
 If not, you can choose to install the newest version immediately or on Fiddler Everywhere next start.

 - **Forums** - The **Forums** option opens a new browser tab with the [Fiddler Everywhere forums portal](https://community.getfiddler.com/support/discussions).
 Use the forums to search for possible use cases, report issues and bugs, and request features.